KingsMentor/Phrase/README.md

 ```

-Let's talk about the parameters required in setting up phrase :
+Let's talk about the parameters required in setting up phrase:

-#### `mediums`
+### `mediums`

 With mediums, you specify a list of `TranslationMedium` to use in order of fallbacks.
 Phrase currently supports:

 * `GoogleTranslate` -  Translation medium using Google Translate Engine
-* `FirebaseMLKitTranslate` - Translation Medium Using Googke Translate Engine through FirebaseML Kit.
+* `FirebaseMLKitTranslate` - Translation Medium Using Google Translate Engine through FirebaseML Kit.
 * `DeepL` - Translation medium using DeepL Translation Engine

-Phrase also allows implementation of custom translation medium of any of the inbuilt translation medium doesn't meet the requirements you have in mind.
+Phrase also allows implementation of custom translation medium if any of the inbuilt translation mediums doesn't meet the requirements you have in mind.

-##### Building Custom TranslationMedium
+#### Building Custom TranslationMedium

 Adding a Custom TranslationMedium involves extending `TranslationMedium` and implementing the required members.
-Here's an example.

 ```kotlin
 final class DeepL(val apiKey: String) : TranslationMedium() {